About The Author

 Tye, who graduated from Brown University, was a Nieman Fellow at Harvard University in 1993-94.
 He taught journalism at Boston University, Northeastern, and Tufts.

-Tye is currently writing, for Houghton Mifflin, a book entitled The Jazzmen: How Duke Ellington, Satchmo Armstrong, and Count Basie Transformed America.
+Tye is currently writing, for HarperCollins, a book entitled The Jazzmen: How Duke Ellington, Satchmo Armstrong, and Count Basie Transformed America.